florin-va-oltean/aep-induction/README.md

         external_api-->>httpclient: http response
         httpclient-->>rte: process event
         rte->>rte: check required participants
-        Note right of rte: if less than 2 participants sleep and request a new activity rte->>timer: set timer if less than 2 participants to try again for a new activity end
+        Note right of rte: if less than 2 participants <br/>sleep and request a new activity rte->>timer: set timer if less than 2 participants to try again for a new activity end
     rte->>cdr: generate_cdr